The Gateway Scholars Program

 Why was I asked to join the Gateway Scholars program?

 90% of membership in the Gateway Scholars program is by invitation.
-We work closely with the Provost Office and Office of Freshman Admissions to identify freshmen across all schools who have demonstrated exceptional motivation and persistence in high school, with a focus on the following fields: Business, Communications, Engineering, Fine Arts, Education, Social Work, and Health Professions.
+We work closely with the Provost Office and Office of Freshman Admissions to identify freshmen across all schools who have demonstrated exceptional motivation and persistence in high school, with a focus on the following fields: Fine Arts, Nursing, and Social Work.
 Academic goals, performance in academic courses, extracurricular involvement, leadership experiences, and a demonstrated commitment to learning are all key factors in inviting a student to join Gateway Scholars.
 We also place a strong emphasis on students who both want and can benefit from our services even if they were not originally invited to be a part of the program.

 What is required of me as a Gateway Scholar?